Solana Trading

 DCA on Solana

-Dollar-cost averaging lets your bot buy a fixed USD amount of a token at regular intervals.
+Dollar-cost averaging lets an agent buy a fixed USD amount of a token at regular intervals.
 DCA strategies run the same swap pipeline on a schedule.
-You can pause, resume, and monitor active DCA strategies at /studio/trading/dca.
+Use the Hub rules/runtime and agent detail surfaces where DCA profiles are exposed.

 Tips and warnings